 In this course students are taught to identify etiology, signs and symptoms, as well as massage indications and contraindications for various commonly occurring pathological conditions relating to the integumentary, skeletal and cardiovascular systems.
 This course also includes a brief description of basic CPR/First Aid concepts.
-(30 clock hours, all lecture)
+(30 clock hours / 3 quarter credits, all lecture)